 Problems Inherent to Aquaculture

-The Environment: Like a giant aquarium, land-based fish farms live in tanks containing dirty water that must be changed.
-Depending on the system's set-up, this can result in the discharge of significant amounts of wastewater containing feces, nutrients and chemicals released into the environment.
-The release of this matter can result in algae blooms which eventually remove dissolved oxygen in the receiving waterway, or eutrophication.
-A zero oxygen content results in deadly fish kills.
+Like a giant aquarium, land-based fish farms live in tanks containing dirty water that must be changed.
+Depending on the set-up of the system, this can result in the discharge of significant amounts of wastewater containing feces, nutrients, and chemicals released into the environment.
+The release of this matter can result in algae blooms that eventually remove dissolved oxygen in the receiving waterway, or eutrophication.
+Zero oxygen content results in deadly fish kills.

-Additionally, chemicals such as antibiotics and water treatment agents are commonly used in the aquaculture industry and aquaculture systems need to be closed, or wastewater treated prior to discharge.
+Additionally, chemicals such as antibiotics and water treatment agents commonly used in the aquaculture industry can be released into waterways.
+Aquaculture systems need to be closed, or wastewater treated prior to discharge.

-Farmed fish are also exposed to disease through the use of unprocessed fish used as a food source, as opposed to safer processed fish pellets.
+Farmed fish are exposed to diseases through the use of unprocessed fish as a food source.
+Some farms will use the unprocessed food fish as opposed to the safer processed fish pellets.

-Secondary Impacts: Because farmed fish need a food source, other wild species are at risk for being over-fished for the manufacture of fish food.
+Because farmed fish need a food source, other wild species are at risk of being over-fished for the manufacture of fish food.
 Because most farmed fish are carnivorous, they are fed either whole fish or pellets made from fish.
-Species such as mackerel, herring and whiting are threatened because of the need to create food for farmed species.
+Species such as mackerel, herring, and whiting are threatened because of the need to create food for farmed species.

 Both land-based and aquatic wildlife can lose their habitats through the building of aquaculture facilities if they are placed along the coastal property.
 Often the aquaculture businesses will locate near coastlines for the easy access to clean and natural water.

 In one example as reported by The Ecologist, mangrove forests have been cleared to make space for shrimp farms.
 The 2010 government-sponsored project was aimed at reducing poverty in Malaysia.
 Instead, it destroyed the forest that the local population depended on for food and promised jobs were not forthcoming.